 The average cost for a therapy session without insurance

-When you pay without insurance, you are paying the therapist’s full rate.
-Nationally, the average cost of a therapy session for one individual falls within a wide range, typically between $100 and $250.
+For individuals who pay for their therapy sessions out of pocket, you typically pay your provider’s full rate.
+Nationally, the average cost of a therapy session for an individual ranges widely, typically between $100 and $250.
 While the national average hovers around $140, this figure can be misleading.
 A session in a smaller town might sit comfortably at the low end of the spectrum, while a therapist in a high-cost city like San Francisco or New York could easily charge $250 or more.

-For those seeking help with relationship dynamics, the financial commitment increases.
 You might also be wondering, how much is couples therapy?
-The short answer is that it’s almost always higher, with out of pocket costs frequently ranging between $150 and $350+ per session.
+The short answer is that it’s almost always higher, with out-of-pocket costs frequently ranging between $150 and $350+ per session.

 When you do the math, a weekly therapy appointment at these rates can total $400 to over $1,000 per month.
 This is a substantial financial commitment, and understanding what drives these costs is the first step toward managing them.